MetaSUB-CAMP/CAMP_Module_Template/camp_{{cookiecutter.module_slug}}/README.rst

 .. ..

  <!---
- Add description of your workflow's algorithmic contents
+ Add longer description of your workflow's algorithmic contents
  --->